AqwamCreates/DataPredict-Agent/docs/API.md

 #### Parameters:

- * agentName: The name of the agent to bind agent's action to.
+ * agentName: The name of the agent to bind the agent's action to.

- * functionToRun: The function to be called when agent's action is called by the agent.
+ * functionToRun: The function to be called when the agent's action is called by the agent.

 #### Returns: